brighthive/data-resource-api/README.md

 This will generate a many to many relationship.

+Both tables MUST have an ID column that is an Integer.

 #### POST
 To add a resource you would POST and in the body include the child field as a parameter.
 ]